What is Off the Job Training?

 • Role-playing or simulation exercises

-• Online learning, CPD or specialist training relevant to the role
+• Online learning, Continuous Professional Development (CPD) or specialist training relevant to the role

 • Practical training